 Almond oil is my second “go-to” oil which I tend to use as my morning moisturizer by applying to my face and neck along with two drops of cedarwood essential oil.
 I love to add a few drops to my kids baths to help moisturize their sensitive skin without leaving them greasy.
 Add a few drops into your liquid soap dispenser along with castile soap and essential oil(s) of choice to add a luxurious and cleansing effect.
 Check out Scratch Mommy’s DIY super moisturizing hand soap here.

 Argan Oil – A luxurious oil that absorbs quickly.
 Works well as a carrier oil with essential oils as well as in homemade products.
-Argan oil is considered to be a rare (and expensive) oil due to the small area it grows in (6).
+Argan oil is considered to be a rare (and expensive) oil due to the small area in which it grows.
 Contains antioxidants and is high in vitamin e.
 It has a light nutty scent which should be taken into consideration when blending into products.
 Suitable for all skin types.
 This is a new oil for me and I have tried it a few times at night, mixed with lavender essential oil.
 I like it so far and look forward to gaining more experience with it.

 Olive Oil – Probably one of the most universally known and used oils.
 Olive oil can be a great skincare option for those who have nut and seed allergies.
 Olive oil will have a strong aroma and a rich golden color.
 Suitable for all skin types and those with dry skin.
 Truthfully, this is not my first choice as a carrier oil as I find it doesn’t absorb very well.
 However, I have found it useful when crafting homemade body scrubs for people who have a nut allergy and also cannot use coconut oil due to allergies.
 It’s also great for scrubs, salves, and other skin care products.
 The feedback has been very positive when used in these circumstances.